 TMS therapy for depression

-TMS is primarily used to treat major depressive disorder (MDD), sometimes simply called depression.
+TMS is primarily used to treat major depressive disorder (MDD).

 It’s generally recommended for those who haven’t found relief from medication and psychotherapy.
 This is called treatment-resistant depression.
-Approximately 30 percent of people with depression don’t respond to these treatments.
+Approximately 30% of people with depression don’t respond to typical treatments.

 TMS may help by stimulating nerve cells and increasing activity in this area.